-Recently, another psilocybin derivative called norpsilocin was isolated from Psilocybe cubensis by researchers at the Hans-Knöll Institute in Jena, Germany.2 Using 1D and 2D NMR spectroscopy, the researchers defined the structure of norpsilocin as shown in Figure 1.
+Recently, another psilocybin derivative called norpsilocin was isolated from Psilocybe cubensis by a research team including Dirk Hoffmeister at the Hans-Knöll Institute in Jena, Germany.2 Using 1D and 2D NMR spectroscopy, the researchers defined the structure of norpsilocin as shown in Figure 1.
 This can be compared with the chemical structure of psilocin shown in Figure 2.

 In this work, the researchers also developed a new extraction method that prevents dephosphorylation of the mushroom chemicals so the true metabolic profile of Psilocybe can be determined.
 From this, the researchers call norpsilocin a “natural product” of the Psilocybe mushroom and go on to say,

 It likely represents the actual psychotropic agent liberated from its 4-phosphate ester derivative, the known natural product baeocystin.

 It is not known if norpsilocin has any psychotropic activity or how it may work in conjunction with other magic mushroom compounds.

 Magic Mushrooms Contain a Mixture of Compounds